 OUT pin is a falling edge on the

 The nice thing about this chip is that the solder pads are spaced 0.1 in apart, so they can be soldered to standard headers.
 Another benefit of this IC is that it can also be used as a timer for a much longer period than the TPL5110.
 While it definitely does take up more space, it is 10x cheaper than a TPL5110 in single quantities, costing about \$0.15.
 I measured the timing period to be stable to a few milliseconds.

 This chip takes in voltages from 2V to 5V.
 You will need to solder a resistor to set the timer.

 P1 and P2 are primarily used to extend the time.
 By shorting P1, you extend the time by 8 times, by shorting P2, you extend the time by 64 times.
 Shorting both yields a time extension of 512 times.

-By placing either a SMD resistor or a through-hole resistor on the board, the time will be varied as seen in the table above.
-These times apply when both P1 and P2 are not shorted.
+By placing either a SMD resistor or a through-hole resistor on the board, the time can be varied as seen in the reference table at the bottom of the post.
+The timing is also dependent on the voltage that is applied to the circuit.
 Alternatively, you can also add a trimpot to vary the delay.

 - Connect power and ground

 - Select a resistor and solder it in